 Next to Kanab, it is the perfect location to road trip to the many renowned national parks and monuments in the area including Glen Canyon National Recreation Area, Vermilion Cliffs National Monument, and Monument Valley.
 There are opportunities to hike, boat, golf, bike, and sightsee all within the surrounding area of Page.

 Tourist attractions in Page near the Grand Canyon include Antelope Canyon, Navajo Nation, and Horseshoe Bend.
 Horseshoe Bend attracts millions of visitors a year and is perhaps one of the most photographed views in Arizona.
-Just as the name suggests, Horseshoe Bend is a horseshoe-shaped bend that is filled by the Colorado River.
+As the name suggests, Horseshoe Bend is a horseshoe-shaped bend that the Colorado River fills.

 The revelry doesn’t stop there.
 In addition to Horseshoe Bend and Antelope Canyon, visitors to Page can drive a short distance to check out two impressive national monuments and one of the world’s largest natural bridges.

 The Vermilion Cliffs look like a mirage shifting in the hot Arizona sun, while the Rainbow Bridge National Monument, located in San Juan County in Utah, is one of the world’s largest known natural bridges.
 The NPS reports that neighboring American Indian tribes consider the bridge to be sacred, and access to it is limited.
 Take a trip to these national parks, monuments, and other sites in Page:

 - Go on a walking tour to Lower Antelope Canyon